Alien Mysteries

 Alien Mysteries is a Canadian UFO documentary series featuring eyewitness testimony that is produced by Exploration Production Inc. for Discovery Channel (Canada).
 Alien Mysteries showcases the real-life stories of ordinary people who claim to have fallen victim to alien abduction or attack.
 Alien Mysteries debuted on Discovery Canada on 3 March 2013.

+The docudrama has six episodes that each run for one hour.

 United States pickup

 In March 2013, Destination America, which is Discovery Channel Canada's sister network in the United States, purchased the distribution rights.
 Alien Mysteries made its debut in the United States in April 2013.